tkausch/SwiftAlgorithm/README.md

 ## The algorithms

 ### Trees
-* **Binary Tree and Binary Search Tree**: A tree where each node has at most two children.
+* [Binary Tree and Binary Search Tree](BinaryTree.playground/Contents.swift): A tree where each node has at most two children.